 The following information applies equally to Congestion Charge and Low Emission Zone appeals.

 Are you at the correct stage to appeal to the tribunal?

 You may only appeal to the adjudicator if you have first made formal representations to Transport for London (TfL) and have received from them a 'Notice of Rejection'.

-With this ‘Notice of Rejection’ TfL must send you a Parking and Traffic Appeals Service ‘Notice of Appeal’ form.
-You may either pay the penalty charge or appeal to the adjudicator using this form.
+With this ‘Notice of Rejection’ TfL must send you a ‘Notice of Appeal.'
+To appeal to the adjudicator you should complete the Notice of Appeal.
 If you do not receive a Notice of Appeal form from TfL you should contact them to obtain one if you wish to appeal.